 Research has shown that sports reduce anxiety and depression and enhance self-esteem.
 Sports help kids gain skills that are important to their success in school and life: critical thinking, problem solving, self-discipline, leadership, and coping skills.
 Sports also help kids build trust and respect for others.
 A lot of kids don’t have access to basic sports equipment so they are missing out on these important benefits!

-1. What worked well about this project?
+What did you enjoy most about this project?

 How do you think kids will feel when they get to play with the equipment?